Paul Dacre: Appointment

 Dacre succeeded (the by then) Sir David English as editor of the Daily Mail in July 1992.
 Dacre had turned down an offer from Rupert Murdoch to edit The Times believing that Murdoch "would not accept my desire to edit with freedom".
 It was his approach to the job of editor, "hard-working, disciplined, confrontational" according to Roy Greenslade, which had led Murdoch to attempt to hire him.
 For the Mail, Dacre was considered important enough to necessitate sidelining someone thought unsackable; English became editor-in-chief and Chairman of Associated Newspapers, then the parent company.

 Dacre was known in the summer of 1992 to be against Britain's membership of the Exchange Rate Mechanism (this was shortly before Black Wednesday in September when Britain was forced out of the ERM) and the Maastricht Treaty.
-Several leaders in his last weeks at the Standard asserted that "Maastricht is dead" (on 10 June); "Unrealities in the EEC" (sic, 29 June); and an appeal to prime minister John Major, 'Come on, John, gizzaballot" (30 June).
+Several leaders in his last weeks at the Standard asserted that "Maastricht is dead" (on 10 June); "Unrealities in the EEC" (sic, 29 June); and an appeal to prime minister John Major, "Come on, John, gizzaballot" (30 June).
 In contrast, English was a Europhile and allowed more international content in the paper.
 Dacre apparently ceased publishing a page on World News and an American diary as soon as possible after he took over.

-After English died in March 1998, Dacre himself became the Mail Group's editor-in-chief the following July, in addition to remaining as editor of the Daily Mail.
+After English died in March 1998, Dacre himself was appointed by the 3rd Viscount Rothermere as the Mail Group's editor-in-chief the following July, in addition to remaining as editor of the Daily Mail.